 1Guidance speaks only as of the date it is made.
 The company does not undertake to update annual guidance during the year, but may do so if significant changes occur in general business conditions or company operations.

 2EPS, which is not measured in accordance with U.S. generally accepted accounting principles (U.S. GAAP), should not be viewed as a substitute for net income available to common stockholders (net income) per diluted share determined in accordance with U.S. GAAP.
-EPS is calculated by dividing operating earnings by weighted average shares outstanding.
+EPS is calculated by dividing operating earnings by diluted weighted average common shares outstanding.
 Operating earnings are determined by adjusting net income for the effect of net realized capital gains and losses, as adjusted, and other after-tax adjustments.
 After-tax adjustments have occurred in the past and could recur in future reporting periods.
 While these items may be significant components in understanding and assessing the company's consolidated financial performance, management believes the presentation of operating earnings per diluted share enhances the understanding of results of operations by highlighting earnings attributable to the normal, ongoing operations of the company's businesses.
+Management uses operating earnings for goal setting, as a basis for determining employee compensation, and evaluating performance on a basis comparable to that used by investors and securities analysts.

 Principal Financial Group, Inc.